-Weakley County Circuit Court - Jury DutyJURY DUTY NOTICE FROM THE CIRCUIT COURT CLERK: All jurors need to call back on March 31, 2017, after 5:00 p.m.
+Weakley County Circuit Court - Jury DutyJURY DUTY NOTICE FROM THE CIRCUIT COURT CLERK: All jurors need to report to the office of the Circuit Court Clerk on Tuesday, April 4, at 8:30 a.m.
 Thank you for your service to Weakley County.

 If you have been called for Jury Duty in Weakley County: